mhelmiii/mhelmiii/README.md

 ## Hello there 👋,

-🎯 I'm a Software Quality Assurance and aspiring Backend Engineer 🔭 I’m currently working on Finance Company at South Jakarta 🧠 Passionate about web development, test automation, and continuous learning 🏊‍♂️ Currently diving into JavaScript and back-end architecture 📫 Reach me: mhelmigusthomuloh@gmail.com
+🎯 I'm a Software Quality Assurance and aspiring Backend Engineer \n 🔭 I’m currently working on Finance Company at South Jakarta \n 🧠 Passionate about web development, test automation, and continuous learning \n 🏊‍♂️ Currently diving into JavaScript and back-end architecture \n 📫 Reach me: mhelmigusthomuloh@gmail.com

 <!--